Updated Feb 19, 2026

 Building and Testing Your Adalo App

-Adalo’s drag-and-drop interface makes it easy to build your app, whether you’re starting from scratch or using one of its 40 customizable templates.
-Once your app is built, focus on ensuring it runs smoothly - no crashes, freezes, or excessive battery drain.
-For Apple’s App Store, your app must handle data efficiently and adhere to their Human Interface Guidelines.
+Adalo's drag-and-drop interface—described by users as "as easy as PowerPoint"—makes it straightforward to build your app, whether you're starting from scratch or using one of its 40+ customizable templates.
+Once your app is built, focus on ensuring it runs smoothly—no crashes, freezes, or excessive battery drain.
+For Apple's App Store, your app must handle data efficiently and adhere to their Human Interface Guidelines.

 In Adalo's settings, customize permission request texts for features like Camera, Photos, and Location.
 Apple requires clear explanations for how your app uses these features.
 Also, make sure the "Publish" toggle is enabled in Adalo before generating builds.
 A common error to avoid is leaving extra spaces before or after the Bundle ID when setting up iOS builds, as this can cause build failures.